Blue Apron

-Blue Apron Inc. is an American ingredient-and-recipe meal kit company headquartered in New York City, operating its services exclusively in the United States.
+Blue Apron Holdings, Inc. is an American ingredient-and-recipe meal kit company headquartered in New York City, operating its services exclusively in the United States.
 It offers weekly boxes containing ingredients, which also includes suggested recipes that must be cooked by hand by the customer using the pre-ordered ingredients.

 As of September 2016, the company had shipped 8 million meal servings.
-In June 2017, the company went public with an initial public offering.
+In June 2017, the company went public through an initial public offering.
+Since November 2023, Blue Apron operates as a subsidiary of food delivery startup Wonder Group.

 History

 Matt Salzberg, Ilia Papas and Matt Wadiak first began sending customers boxes containing the ingredients to cook recipes in August 2012, packing and shipping the first 30 orders themselves from a commercial kitchen in Long Island City.
 In May 2014, the company announced that it would be launching a fulfillment center in Richmond, California.
 In November 2014, Blue Apron launched Blue Apron Market, a store featuring kitchen tools and cookware.
 In December 2014, the company opened another fulfillment center in Jersey City, New Jersey.

 After the opening of its third fulfillment center in Arlington, Texas in June 2015, the company began shipping to the contiguous United States.

 In September 2015, Blue Apron launched Blue Apron Wine, a direct-to-consumer wine delivery service that sends customers six 500 ml bottles per month.
 The wines, made specifically for Blue Apron, are purchased directly from vineyards and sent directly to customers.

 In October 2016, BuzzFeed reported a history of safety and health violations at the company's Richmond, California distribution center.
 The company attributed the problems to operational issues while scaling up during its early days.